sassoftware/enlighten-deep/SAS_Neural_Autoencoder/README.md

 - Hinton, G. E. and Salakhutdinov, R. R. 2006.
 “Reducing the Dimensionality of Data with Neural Networks.”
 Science 313:504–507.

--Vincent, Pascal, et al. "Extracting and composing robust features with denoising autoencoders."
+- Vincent, Pascal, et al. "Extracting and composing robust features with denoising autoencoders."
 Proceedings of the 25th international conference on Machine learning.
 ACM, 2008.